EnzymeFunctionInitiative/EST/docs/source/pipelines/colorssn/index.rst

     2. **Node Count Cluster Number:** assigned in order of decreasing number of nodes in the cluster.

+Colors for each cluster are assigned by the :doc:`EFI::Util::Colors Perl module <../../lib/EFI/Util/Colors.pm>` using a predefined list of colors.

 Running the Pipeline
 --------------------